These are 7 of the best cheap MIDI keyboards under £100 that do a great job and don't suck!

-If you’re in the market for a cheap MIDI keyboard under £100 that doesn’t suck, then you’ve come to the right place.
-As part of our instruments that don’t suck series, we’ve compiled 6 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.
+If you’re in the market for the best cheap MIDI keyboards under £100 that doesn’t suck, then you’ve come to the right place.
+As part of our instruments that don’t suck series, we’ve compiled 7 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.

-Here are our top picks from the likes of Native Instruments, Akai, Arturia and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.
+Here are our top picks from the likes of Novation, Native Instruments, Akai and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.

 Don’t be fooled by its size, this thing is extremely useful and is packed with 25 velocity-sensitive mini-keyboard keys a built-in arpeggiator, sustain button and the extremely handy up and down tempo controls.
 If you're short on budget and space - this is ideal.